thecyberdragon/Python-Scripts/cyber_tables_changelog.md

 New: Added functionality to cubtract matching rows from a second CybeTable object using new_table = table_1 - table_2
 New: Added support for len(cyber_table) to return the row count
 Update: Added reset_indexes bool to remove_row_by_index to prevent that happening
+New: Added in internal function to update longest_value property of a CyberTable
+Update: Updated the print functions to left align strings, bool and nulls, right align numbers and center align dates
+Update: Column widths now equal in prints according to the longest value in that column with white space padding

 ### 2025-07-07
 Update: open_csv() Ignore errors on string encode if not UTF-8 and trim_excess_columns = True added to function to handle wonky columns with no data